phscloq/small-projects/README.md

 # small-projects
-Learning basic webdev by creating simple projects
+Learning css by creating simple projects.

+Week1 Projects:
+1. Sign-up Form
+*What should be improved?*
+1. Photo credit should go bottom of left side.
+2. Responsive
+3. Password check